-Dr. Kwame Awuah-Offei is an associate professor of mining engineering at Missouri University of Science & Technology.
-He recently served as an academic mining engineering fellow at the US Securities & Exchange Commission (SEC).
-During his time at the SEC, he worked with a team to review and propose new disclosure standards for mining properties.
+Dr. Kwame Awuah-Offei is the Union Pacific/Rock Mountain Energy professor of mining engineering at Missouri University of Science & Technology and the principal consultant at Sphinx Mining Systems.
+From Jan 2015 to Aug 2016, he served as the mining engineering academic fellow at the US Securities & Exchange Commission (SEC).
+In that role, he was the technical lead in the SEC’s effort to review and revise its mining property disclosure rules.
 His work led to the Commission proposing new rules for mining property disclosures.
 He also contributed to the final rules for disclosure of payments by resource extraction (oil, gas and mineral) companies.
 Thus, he has experience in disclosure issues for mining registrants relating to property and other disclosures that are specific to mining.

-Dr. Awuah-Offei is the author of a book and over 50 peer-reviewed journal and conference papers.
+Dr. Awuah-Offei is the author of a book and over 70 peer-reviewed journal and conference papers (see publications).
+He has also served as editor of a volume on Energy Efficiency in the Minerals Industry.
 He is also the author of three technical reports for US state and federal agencies.
 He is a member of the Editorial Board of the International Journal of Mining & Mineral Engineering.

 He has worked in surface gold mining and aggregates operations.
 He worked in the corporate engineering group of Granite Construction, Inc. (NYSE: GVA).
 His work with Granite included evaluating and managing (in conjunction with site engineers) capital expenditure projects; working with site engineers to optimize and improve mine and plant processes; long-range mine planning; and equipment management.
 He has taught graduate and undergraduate mining engineering courses in addition to his research responsibilities.